umangsbhatt/umangsbhatt.github.io/research/index.md

 comments: false
 ---

-My interests broadly lie in the fields of machine learning, Bayesian statistics, and artificial intelligence.
+My interests broadly lie in the fields of machine learning, robust statistics, and artificial intelligence.
-I am interested in developing productive human-AI teams where humans are provided explanations of model behavior and are made aware of predictive uncertainty.
+I am interested in developing productive human-AI teams where humans are provided with transparency into an AI system's behavior via semantically meaningful explanations or well-calibrated uncertainty estimates.

 ### Conference Publications (Refereed and Archived)